cboettig/ews-review/manuscript.md

 individual location would undergo a saddle-node bifurcation, and thus the system's global dynamics would not exhibit CSD prior to such a transition.
-Another example is found in @Schreiber2008, in which variance is observed to decrease before a sudden transition that follow a Hopf bifurcation.
+Another example is found in @Schreiber2008, in which variance is observed to decrease before a sudden transition that results in the extinction of the population.

 Finally, @Boerlijst2013 found that EWS do not appear when perturbations are not in the direction of a system's dominant eigenvalue, and even then may only